openenclave/openenclave/samples/tls_between_enclaves/AttestedTLSREADME.md

 ### How it works

   By taking advantage of the fact that TLS involving parties use public-key cryptography for identity authentication during the [TLS handshaking process](https://en.wikipedia.org/wiki/Transport_Layer_Security#TLS_handshake), the Attested TLS feature uses a self-signed X509.V3 certificate to represent a TLS endpoint's identity.
-In this certificate, we make it cryptographically bound to this specific enclave instance by adding a custom certificate extension (called quote extension) with this enclave's attestation quote that has the certificate's public key information embedded.
+We make this certificate cryptographically bound to this specific enclave instance by adding a custom certificate extension (called quote extension) with this enclave's attestation quote that has the certificate's public key information embedded.

   A new API oe_generate_attestation_certificate was added for generation such a self-signed certificate for use in the TLS handshaking process